Best Medical Alert Systems With Fall Detection In 2022

 Who Should Use a Medical Alert System With Fall Detection?

-“Medical alert systems are generally associated with senior citizens, but they can also be used by anyone at risk of falling or having a medical emergency, regardless of age,” explains Debanjan Banerjee, MD, Geriatric Psychiatrist and one of the consultants at DoctorSpring.
+“Medical alert systems are generally associated with senior citizens, but they can also be used by anyone at risk of falling or having a medical emergency, regardless of age,” explains Debanjan Banerjee, MD, geriatric psychiatrist and one of the consultants at DoctorSpring.
 Dr. Banerjee adds that anyone with a chronic illness who may require emergency care or special medications could also benefit from a medical alert system in the home.

-These systems can also improve quality of life for seniors.
+These systems can also improve quality of life for older adults.
 According to Dr. Banerjee, a medical alert system allows older adults to live at home independently and “provides a big assurance to their adult children since their parent has access to immediate help when they fall or suffer a more severe medical emergency.”

 In our research, five companies stood out.
 We like Medical Guardian for its ease-of-use, with above-average device ranges for in-home systems and one-piece models for outside the home.
 For additional technology perks like blood pressure monitoring or medication alerts, MobileHelp may be a better fit.